wp-plugins/si-contact-form/readme.txt

 If you use PoEdit to translate, it is easy to translate for a new version.
 You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
 Now all you have to change are the new language strings.

 == Changelog ==

+= 1.8 =
+- (15 Sep 2009) - Plugin options are now stored in a single database row instead of many. (and it will auto migrate/cleanup old options database rows).
+- Language files are now stored in the `si-captcha-for-wordpress/languages` folder.
+- Options are now deleted when this plugin is deleted.
+- Added proper nonce protection to options forms.

 = 1.7.12 =
 - (08 Sep 2009) - Fixed redirect/logout problem on admin menu reported by a user.